-PSUs will vest and convert to shares of common stock only if the Ultimate Parent satisfies predetermined performance and market-based conditions over a three-year performance period.
-The number of PSUs that will vest ranges from 0% to 150% of the target award based on the extent to which the Ultimate Parent achieves the specified performance goals.
-PSUs have vesting, restriction, forfeiture, and cancellation provisions that are generally similar to those of RSUs.
-The Ultimate Parent determines the fair value of PSUs with non-market performance conditions based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
-PSUs that contain market-based conditions are valued using a Monte Carlo valuation model.
+PSUs will vest and convert to shares of common stock only if the Firm satisfies predetermined performance and market-based conditions over a three-year performance period.
+The number of PSUs that will vest ranges from 0% to 150% of the target award based on the extent to which the Firm achieves the specified performance goals.
+PSUs have vesting, restriction, forfeiture and cancellation provisions that are generally similar to those of RSUs.
+The Firm determines the fair value of PSUs with nonmarket performance conditions based on the grant-date fair value of its common stock, measured at VWAP on the date of grant.
+PSUs that contain market-based conditions are valued using a Monte Carlo valuation model

-13. Employee Benefit Plans
+15. Employee Benefit Plans

-Eligible current and former employees of the Company and affiliates participate in various pension and postretirement employee benefit plans sponsored by the Parent.
+Certain current and former employees of the Company and affiliates participate in various pension and postretirement benefit plans sponsored by the Parent.

-Pension and Other Post Retirement Plans
+Pension and Other Postretirement Plans

-The pension and postretirement plans, which are recorded on MS&Co. with associated employee costs charged to MSSB, have generally ceased future benefit accruals.
+The pension and postretirement plans, which are recorded on MS&Co. with associated employee costs charged to MSSB, have ceased future benefit accruals.

-The pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
+The Firm's pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.